influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/event-handler-setup.md

 [HipChat](https://www.hipchat.com/) is Atlassian's web service for group chat, video chat, and screen sharing.
-Configure Kapacitor to send alert messages to a HipChat room.
+Kapacitor can be configured to send alert messages to a HipChat room.

 ### Requirements

-To configure Kapacitor with HipChat, the following will be needed:
+To configure Kapacitor with HipChat the following will be needed:

 * A HipChat subdomain name
 * A HipChat room name